BTNeandertha1/BTDiablo/README.md

 - Mephisto can fly now
 - Summoner has 3x HP and crits 3x as often
 - Eldritch the Rectifier is now a Soul Pack
+- **Duriel's Town Portal Scroll Drop rate decreased significantly
-- Nihlathak and Izual have less of a chance to drop gold
+- **Nihlathak, Countess and Izual have less of a chance to drop gold
+   - Countess has her drop table fixed P8 now is best for not only keys but also Runes
 - Following Bosses can now drop Uber Keys
    - Blood Raven = Terror  | Base Drop Chance 1:14
    - Radament = Hate | Base Drop Chance 1:13.4